 Upon completing the cable calibration, click the button labeled ‘DONE’ in the cable calibration VI.

-A window will open to display the difference between the current calibration and the last calibration performed in the dewar.
+A window will open to display the difference between the current calibration and the last calibration performed in the Dewar.
 Percent difference = (10^(difference/10) – 1)*100